 Walking through the migration execution plan in advance of the actual move is one of the more critical data center migration best practices.
-We call this a Tabletop exercise, others may call it a dry run.
+We call this a dry run exercise.
 Whatever you want to refer to it as is fine… as long as you do it!
 Some think simply conducting a test move to prior to migrating any production applications or servers is sufficient.
-While a test move is always advised, doing so in place of a Tabletop would be irresponsible.
+While a test move is always advised, doing so in place of a dry run would be irresponsible.

 Because it allows everyone, yes everyone, who will be involved in the upcoming event to be able to walk through the minute-by-minute execution plan with a fine-toothed comb.
 The people who created the plan are not perfect.
 There will be mistakes related to sequencing of tasks, resource assignments and estimated duration.

 All critical items that if not addressed will either cause major issues during the event, or set false expectations with regards to estimated downtime.
 I don’t know about you, but I’d rather not spend the whole weekend trying to recover from an issue that could have been avoided by spending a couple hours during the week making sure the plan was solid.